Jat Sidhu (Muslim traditions) in India

 What Are Their Lives Like?

-Overall, the Jats have a good self-image.
+Overall, Sidhu Jats have a good self-image.
 "Men may come and men may go, but I go on forever," is a well-known Jat proverb.
 They are brave, hardworking people who possess both the desire and ability to rule.
 It has been said that no Jat wants to be ruled.
 Rather, he desires to have power over a group if not over an area.
 They take great pride in their ancestry.
 In fact, all the Jats in a particular village consider themselves to be the descendants of the man whom they believe founded it by the power of the sword.
-Traditionally Jats have dominated as the political class in Haryana and Punjab.

 Conservative by nature, the Jats rarely marry people from other people groups.
 From about 1650 AD onwards marrying within same gotra (ie, lineage or community) became more common.
 The modern-day litmus test that Jat people use in marriage is if the girl and boy must not have the same great-great-grandparents (not related for four generations).
 If they are from the same gotra but are not directly related for four generations then it is considered acceptable for them to marry.